Oakland A's at Tampa Bay Rays game preview

 BOTTOM LINE

-Tampa Bay and Oakland will face off at Tropicana Field on Monday.
+Tampa Bay heads into the matchup after a strong showing by Charlie Morton.
+Morton went seven innings, surrendering zero runs on two hits with seven strikeouts against Oakland.

-The Rays are 17-14 on their home turf.
-Tampa Bay ranks fourth in the league in hitting with a .263 batting average, Austin Meadows leads the club with an average of .346.
+The Rays are 18-14 on their home turf.
+The Tampa Bay offense has compiled a .263 batting average as a team this season, good for fourth in the MLB.
+Austin Meadows leads the team with a mark of .341.

-The Athletics are 15-18 in road games.
-Oakland has hit 102 home runs this season, fifth in the American League.
-Matt Chapman leads them with 16, averaging one every 15.5 at-bats.
+The Athletics are 15-19 on the road.
+Oakland has hit 102 home runs this season, seventh in the league.
+Matt Chapman leads the club with 16, averaging one every 15.7 at-bats.

 TOP PERFORMERS

-Brandon Lowe leads the Rays with 13 home runs and is batting .288.
-Meadows has 11 hits and is batting .000 over the last 10 games for Tampa Bay.
+Avisail Garcia leads the Rays with 66 hits and is batting .299.
+Brandon Lowe is 11-for-32 with two doubles, three home runs and eight RBIs over the last 10 games for Tampa Bay.

-Josh Phegley leads the Athletics with 38 RBIs and is batting .268.
-Chapman is 9-for-38 with a double, two home runs and four RBIs over the last 10 games for Oakland.
+Chapman leads the Athletics with 31 extra base hits and is slugging .510.
+Stephen Piscotty is 7-for-37 with a double, two home runs and five RBIs over the last 10 games for Oakland.

 LAST 10 GAMES